shekeltechnologies/Documentation/guides/MasterNode_Setup_Cold_Hot_Linux.md

 chmod +x shekel-cli shekeld
 ./shekeld
 ```
+You'll get a start error like `Error: To use shekeld, or the -server option to shekel-qt, you must set an rpcpassword in the configuration file`.
+It's expected because we haven't created the config file yet.
-This will start the service only for a second and create the initial data directory(~/.shekel/).
+The service will only start for a second and create the initial data directory(~/.shekel/).

 7. Edit the MasterNode main wallet configuration file:
 nano ~/.shekel/shekel.conf